 For this reason, Sumac provides a feature called "Extra Fields," allowing you to add your own fields to Contact records, and create new tabs to display these fields!

 To add Extra Fields to Contact records, log into Sumac as an Administrator.
-From your main Sumac console, go to Utilities > Customize Database > Lookup Lists.
-Choose the Area: Contacts, then choose the Lookup List: Extra Fields.
+From your main Sumac console, go to Utilities > Customize Database > Field Values.
+Choose the Area: Contacts, then choose the Field Values: Extra Fields.

 As an example, perhaps you want to create a new field to store link to a contact's Facebook Profile.
 Click "New" to add a new field, and Sumac presents you with the following window:

 Field in Contact record: Sumac has a limit of 60 Extra Fields.
 Use this drop-down menu to choose which Extra field will be used for the Facebook Profile field.
 Usually, you'll choose the next available field (the number is arbitrary, but it's a helpful way to see how many Extra Fields you have available to you).

 Name in Dialogs: This is the visible name of the field that will be displayed to your users when looking at a Contact record.
 For example, perhaps the field should appear with the label "Facebook Profile."

 Name in Templates: The "Name in Templates" field allows you to give this field a mail merge code.
 This is helpful in case you ever want to merge this field into a letter when mailing to your contacts.
 It's a good idea to use something very similar to what you entered into "Name in Dialogs," using underscores instead of spaces (e.g. facebook_profile).

 Dialog Tab Name: This is the name of the tab our new field will be displayed on in the Contact record.
 You can place this new field on an existing tab if you'd like.
 For example, to place the new Facebook Profile field on the Residence Address tab, type "Residence Address" here.